-During opening session of SC the common understanding of evaluation criteria will be developed, later individual assessment based on the predefined criteria will take place.
+During introductory session of SC, the common understanding of evaluation criteria will be developed, later individual assessment based on the predefined criteria will take place.

-At least two SC members will perform the quality assessment of Project Summary Form based on predefined criteria.
-The organisation of and technical support given to the quality assessment process will be ensured by the JTS.
-In addition, assistance from external experts will be used if necessary.
-The Project Summary Forms will be given an overall score out of 100 weighted points in accordance with the breakdown provided in the evaluation grid below.
-The evaluation shall also verify the compliance with the instructions provided in the guidance for Project Summary Form in the eMS.
+At least two SC members will perform the quality assessment of the full project application based on predefined criteria.
+If needed, content wise expertise will be engaged.
+The organisation of meetings and technical support given to the quality assessment process will be ensured by the JTS.
+In addition, at least two members of JTS staff may perform the risk assessment of the full project application based on predefined criteria.
+The full project application will be given an overall score out of 100 weighted points in accordance with the breakdown provided in the evaluation grid below.

 Award criteria Description (issues to be considered) Score 1.
-Project contribution to programme's objectives and indicators, relevance to wider strategy and policies Max 15 (weight/share: 30%) 1.1 The project is relevant to the programme's objectives and indicators 1.
+Project contribution to programme's objectives and indicators, relevance to wider strategy and policies Max 20 (weight/share: 15%) 1.1 The project is relevant to the programme's objectives and indicators 1.
 The project is in line and clearly contributes to the programme's thematic objective and its specific area(s) 2.
 All project expected results, outputs and activities clearly contribute to the programme's output and result indicators.
-Max 2x5 1.2 The project contributes to local/regional competitiveness 1.
-All project activities clearly contribute to local and/or regional strategies and development documents Max 5 2.
-Cross border relevance and added value of the project Max 10 (weight/share: 25%) 2.1 The cross-border cooperation approach is clearly demonstrated and justified 1.
-The need for cross-border cooperation to address common cross-border challenges and/or opportunities in the programme area and achieve the project's objectives is justified (why the goals cannot be achieved without cross-border cooperation) Max 5
+Max 2x5